DeviousMaximus/LakotaWebHtmlDownloads/README.md

 Ver: 4.3 - Added A new Web Unblocker

-New workaround Download D3VI0USBLANK only
+New workaround PATCHED DOESNT WORK ANYMORE

 A lightweight unblocker with dark colored themes